 We believe that those executives with significant responsibility and a greater ability to influence our results should have a significant portion of their total compensation tied directly to business results, and we have continued to shift our executive compensation packages to further emphasize performance-based compensation that is aligned with our business and operational strategy.
-Accordingly, a high percentage of our senior executives' total target compensation, including that of our named executive officers ("NEOs"), is "at risk" - meaning that we do not intend for them to receive targeted pay amounts if performance does not meet expectations.
+Accordingly, a high percentage of our named executive officers' ("NEOs") and other senior executives' total target compensation is "at risk" - meaning that we do not intend for them to receive targeted pay amounts if performance does not meet expectations.
+For 2022, the Compensation Committee increased the percentage of Mr. Bakish's and our other NEOs' long-term equity incentive awards that was delivered in performance share units to 50% and 35%, respectively.